 - A. In the case of death in an Employee's immediate family, the University will provide up to three days (as defined by the Employee's work schedule) paid time off work for the Employee to attend the funeral or memorial service, and/or to make necessary arrangements.
 If additional time is needed, Paid Time Off or excused time without pay may be used.
 Proof or other documentation of the death shall generally not be required; however, the Employer has the discretion to request documentation on an individual Employee basis in order to ensure compliance with the terms of this Article. - 1.
-Pay for Funeral (Bereavement) Leave is at the Employee's regular rate plus shift premium if applicable, and may not exceed the Employee's scheduled non-overtime hours of work for those days. - When death of an immediate family member occurs while an Employee is on scheduled Paid Time Off (PTO), the Employee's PTO will be converted to Funeral (Bereavement) Leave for the period of time for which the Employee would have otherwise qualified. - B. The immediate family consists of an Employee's spouse or other qualified adult as defined by University policy; the son, daughter, parent (including step-parent), grandparent, grandchild, brother, sister (or the spouse of any of them), of either the Employee, the Employee's spouse, the other qualified adult or any other related person living in the Employee's household.
+Pay for Bereavement Leave is at the Employee's regular rate plus shift premium if applicable, and may not exceed the Employee's scheduled non-overtime hours of work for those days. - 2.
+When death of an immediate family member occurs while an Employee is on scheduled Paid Time Off (PTO), the Employee's PTO will be converted to Bereavement Leave for the period of time for which the Employee would have otherwise qualified. - B. The immediate family consists of an Employee's spouse or other qualified adult as defined by University policy; the son, daughter, parent (including step-parent), grandparent, grandchild, brother, sister (or the spouse of any of them), of either the Employee, the Employee's spouse, the other qualified adult or any other related person living in the Employee's household.
 Unscheduled PTO shall be granted in the event of the death of an individual not meeting the above definition but with whom the Employee has a significant relationship.
+Likewise, Unscheduled PTO or, in the event the Employee's PTO bank is exhausted, excused time without pay shall be granted to an Employee who has experienced a pregnancy loss, as either an expectant birth parent or non-birth parent.

-ARTICLE XXXI.
+ARTICLE 31.
 MILITARY RESERVE DUTY PAY

-- A. Employees shall be granted time off work without loss of their regular compensation or any loss of their fringe benefits in order to participate in Military Reserve or National Guard Training Programs or for service required as a result of civil disorder or other emergency. - B. The time off from work shall be for not more than fifteen (15) working days in any one calendar year. - C. The Employee's regular University compensation will be reduced by the amount of base military pay, if any, received for such services.
-Employees may choose to use accrued Paid Time Off on request to enable them to receive full University pay. - D. Compensation received for military travel or subsistence will not be used to reduce regular University compensation. - E. Paid Time Off accrual shall not be reduced for time spent under the provisions of this policy.
+- Employees shall be granted time off work without loss of their regular compensation or any loss of their fringe benefits in order to participate in Military Reserve or National Guard Training Programs or for service required as a result of civil disorder or other emergency. - B. The time off from work shall be for not more than fifteen (15) working days in any one calendar year. - C. The Employee's regular University compensation will be reduced by the amount of base military pay, if any, received for such services.
+Employees may choose to use accrued Paid Time Off on request to enable them to receive full University pay.

+- D. Compensation received for military travel or subsistence will not be used to reduce regular University compensation. - E. Paid Time Off accrual shall not be reduced for time spent under the provisions of this policy.

-ARTICLE XXXII.
+ARTICLE 32.
 UNPAID LEAVES OF ABSENCE